andrewly07/memory-match/README.md

 Once all pairs have been matched the user will be displayed a message that they have won the game.

-As the user clicks through the cards stats will be kept letting the user know how many attempts and theaccuracy of their choices.
+As the user clicks through the cards stats will be kept letting the user know how many attempts and the accuracy of their choices.

 ## Getting Started
 ### Installing